illumio-shield/CloudSecure-Azure-Demo-Template/README.md

 		az group create --name trial --location eastus2

-3. Launch the Bicep template.
+3. Upload the Bicep template to your CloudShell window.
+Launch the Bicep template.
 Give it a deployment name ('deploy1' in this example), reference the Resource Group just created, and the template.

 PowerShell: